In this article

 Step 1: Gather your financial records

-The first step to preparing yourself for the hustle and bustle of corporate tax season is to get your financial records in order.
+The first step is to get your financial records in order.
 Organization is key.
-Try not to leave this step for a few days before the filing deadline.
+Avoid leaving this step for a few days before the filing deadline.
 Instead, keep a record of the following in an organized fashion:

 • Your taxpayer identification number